LuigiBrosNin/UNI/Master first year/Computer vision/Computer vision.md

 - Exam
 	- An exam consisting of two parts:
 	- First part (project):
 	- Send prof a list of three articles you are interested in, preferably with the available code.
-The choice should be based on articles published in the conferences or journals listed in the next slide.
+The choice should be based on articles published in the conferences or journals listed in the slides.
 	- you will need to thoroughly study the prof selected article and its related code to replicate at least one experiment presented in the article or conduct a test of your interest by modifying the technique you have studied.
 	- If the code is not available, the student should try to re-implement the relative model and replicate one experiment
 	- Prepare a 20-minute presentation that describes the technique proposed in the chosen article and the experiment you conducted.